INTERVIEW: Michal Simecka, Progressive Slovakia leader

 “It is not culture war or ideology but just a way to make tens of thousands of people’s lives better,” says Simecka.
 “I don’t quite understand what damage it can do.
 This is a way of convincing them they are part of society and they have equal rights.
 I don’t see that as particularly radical or a culture war.”

-One of the biggest challenges facing any government will be the budget deficit, which will be more than 6 per cent of GDP this year.
-The technocrat government of Ludovit Odor, which took over in May when Eduard Heger’s cabinet collapsed, has recommended that the next government cut 3 percentage points from the deficit over its term.
+One of the biggest challenges facing any government will be the budget deficit, which will be more than 6% of GDP this year.
+The technocrat government of Ludovit Odor, which took over in May when Eduard Heger’s cabinet collapsed, has recommended that the next government cut 3 percentage points (pp) from the deficit over its term.
 However, populist parties continue to offer voters more spending promises regardless.

 "The picture of our public finances is indeed grim,” says Simecka.
 “The long-term projection is the worst in the EU.
 Any future government will have to be fiscally prudent.
 It is also the law,” he points out, referring to the country’s debt brake law.